SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-09-16-augmented-reality-with-kinect-a-review.markdown

 ![src=]()

-For someone new to Kinect and / or programming this book is a great first step, not to heavy and laid out clearly enough that you will know what you are doing by the end of it.&nbsp; Certainly a good step up book before reading other more technical books.
+For someone new to Kinect and / or programming this book is a great first step, not to heavy and laid out clearly enough that you will know what you are doing by the end of it.
+Certainly a good step up book before reading other more technical books.

 My only real criticism of the book is that it is short, at only just over 100 pages it could have been a fair bit more, it leads up to a nice really big finish but then is gone, add more to the game implementation and I would have been more than satisfied, that being said the lead up to the game is excellent and structured very nicely.

-&nbsp;

 So as a newbie, jump in and read this and you will know what you need to know but more reading will likely be required in Kinectimatics to get you the rest of the way.